iAmMe27/Tahrovin/README.md

 ## DLSS/FSR/XeSS

-If you have an AMD GPU, you will need to remove the DLSS DLL file and swap with an FSR DLL file (or an Intel XeSS DLL but that isn't recommended).
+If you have an AMD or Intel GPU, you will need to remove the DLSS DLL file and swap with an FSR DLL file (or an Intel XeSS DLL but that isn't recommended).
 You can find links to download the necessary DLLs on the [UpscalerBasePlugin mod page](https://www.nexusmods.com/site/mods/502).

 Download the appropriate DLL for your system and place it in `Tahrovin\Stock Game\Data\UpscalerBasePlugin` folder.

+If you have a GTX type Nvidia GPU, **you will need to disable the UpscalerBasePlugin!** Failing to do so will CTD your game on launch.

 # Mod Setup